F5Networks/TunMesh/20240429.TunMesh/docs/api_flows.md

 T does not verify R's TLS certificate hostname, as R's advertised URL is expected to be dynamic and not match the certificate CN.
 T trusts that the URL it has for R is correct, and the TLS certificate check should reject malicious servers.

-This Reception on R is protected by the session token which is used both to show that the packet came from T and was not tampered with.
+The Reception on R is protected by the session token which is used both to show that the packet came from T and was not tampered with.
 If an attacker is able to compromise a session token they can inject traffic into the container stack on R.

 Routing from the tunnel out of the container stack is not supported.
 Malicious packets not destined for the local tunnel IP will be blocked and logged by R.

-#### 2: Registration POST response
+#### 2: R -> T packet response

 This response is empty and T takes no action based on it.